BrandonJohnGrenier/pattern-microstructure/README.md

 ### Declarative Validation using Annotations

-Valex also provides a parameter-scoped @Valid annoation that triggers validation and returns a Result immediatley if validation fails.
+Valex provides a parameter-scoped @Valid annoation that will automatically trigger validation and return a typed Result immediatley if validation fails.
 To use this annotation your method must have a signature that returns Result<T>.

 ```java